 The truth about retirement planning is startlingly simple because the essential principles can be reduced to just 2 basic formulas.

-In this article I’ll reveal several retirement planning myths while also diving deeper into these 2 critical wealth building formulas so that you have the tools necessary to secure your financial future – but first a quick story…
+In this article, I’ll reveal several retirement planning myths while also diving deeper into these 2 critical wealth building formulas so you have the tools necessary to secure your financial future.

 Missing The Forest For The Trees…